Overtorment/Cashier-BTC/README.md

 GET /request_payment/:expect/:currency/:message/:seller/:customer/:callback_url
 --------------------------------------------------------------------------------------------------------

 Create a request to pay, supported currencies BTC, USD, EUR.
-Non-btc currency is converted to btc using current rate from btc-e.com.
+Non-btc currency is converted to btc using current rate from bitstamp.com.
 Returns a json document with QR code to be displayed to the payer, and a unique address for that particular payment (you can use it as invoice id).
 Message will be displayed to the client (for example, you can write "Payment for goods").
 Seller and customer - system field, here you can write the application that created the request and the payer id.
+Keep Seller field private, it is also used for payouts.
 Callback_url will be requested once the invoice is paid.

 	Example